 I would run just over 4 miles across the East End, on Thacher Road and Grand Avenue, from the pink “g” in the map, which is the Thacher School, to the pink “b,” the Gridley trailhead at the top of Gridley Road.
 From there, I’d go up Gridley Trail (#5 on the map) about 6 miles and almost 3500 feet.
 Then, hang a right on Nordhoff Ridge Road and run over 8 miles on trail #1 all the way around the backside of Chief Peak, which involves about another 1500 feet of climbing, to the intersection of Sisar Canyon Road (trail #3).
 Finally, I’d run about 4 miles down from the ridge and return to Thacher via Horn Canyon (trail #10).
 The total mileage would be between 22 and 23.

 Going solo and self-supported, I knew a big challenge would be to carry enough water.
 I had to assume there would not be water along the way.
 (I wouldn’t want to do this loop in summer, when the triple-digit heat bakes the valley.)
-I carried two hand-held bottles with 20 oz. each, a hydration pack with a 30-oz. bladder (unfortunately, I didn’t have a larger one with me), and a Platypus SoftBottle in my pack with another 17 oz.
-I also took my whistle and Muzzle Spray in case of any coyote or mountain lion encounters.
+I carried two hand-held bottles with 20 oz. each, a hydration pack with a 30-oz. bladder (unfortunately, I didn’t have a larger one with me), and a soft flask in my pack with another 17 oz.

 I ran relatively quickly across the East End, eager to climb Gridley Trail.
 Gridley offers a wonderful variety of terrain and vegetation, from highly technical, rocky switchbacks bordered by dry, spiky yucca and sage, to smooth, runnable stretches pleasantly shaded by manzanita.
 After only about a mile, the valley comes into view in all its beauty.